Master0fFate/FiveM-Dump-VectorScanner/README.md

 # Vector Search Application

-Vector Search Application is a Python-based tool for searching vector patterns in text files within a specified directory.
-It uses PyQt5 for the GUI interface, providing a simple way to browse directories and view results.
+Vector Search Application is a Python-based tool for searching vector patterns in text files within a specified directory, with GUI.

 ## Features